Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Computational details

 \subsection{Coordinate-space calculations}

-The evaluation of all coordinate-space contributions, many-potential, two-potential, and (quasi-) three-plus-potential, has many common points.
+The calculation of all coordinate-space contributions, many-potential, two-potential, and (quasi-) three-plus-potential terms, has many common points.
 Let us illustrate them with an example of the many-potential contribution.
-Its evaluation essentially comes down to the calculation of the three integrals: over the radial variables $r_1$ and $r_2$, see Eqs.~(\ref{M_el_f}) and (\ref{M_el_c}), and over the energy parameter $\omega$.
-Taking into account the exponential decrease of bound-electron wave functions at large distances, all radial integrations are performed over the finite interval $[0,R_{max}]$.
-The value of the parameter $R_{max}$ is chosen so that the results are independent of it within the desired accuracy.
+Its evaluation essentially reduces to the calculation of three integrals: over the radial variables $r_1$ and $r_2$, see Eqs.~(\ref{M_el_f}) and (\ref{M_el_c}), and over the energy parameter $\omega$.
+Taking into account the exponential decay of bound-electron wave functions at large distances, all radial integrations are performed over the finite interval $[0,R_\text{max}]$.
+The value of the parameter $R_\text{max}$ is chosen so that the results are independent of it within the desired accuracy.
 All the radial integrations are carried out using the Gauss–Legendre quadratures.
 However, the specific details differ slightly in the DKB and GF approaches.

-In the DKB approach, the domain $[0,R_{max}]$ is divided into a finite number of intervals by the nodes used to construct the B splines.
+In the DKB approach, the domain $[0,R_\text{max}]$ is divided into a finite number of intervals by the nodes used to construct the B splines.
 The integration method for the double integral over $r_1$ and $r_2$ depends on whether these variables belong to the same interval or not.
 If not, the integrations are carried out independently using the same quadrature for both variables.
 However, when $r_1$ and $r_2$ fall into the same interval, a more delicate integration is employed to take into account the fact that the integrand depends on $r_< = \min \{r_1, r_2\}$ and $r_> = \max \{r_1, r_2\}$.
 Namely, for some fixed value of $r_1$ the corresponding interval is divided into two subitervals lying to the left and to the right from $r_1$.
 The integration over $r_2$ is performed by using the Gauss-Legendre quadratures for both subintervals.
-Note that within the DKB approach, integration over radial variables turns out to be ``tied'' to the size of the basis $N$.
-As the basis-set size grows, the number of the nodes also increases, that leads to the improvement of the integration accuracy.
+Note that within the DKB approach, the integration over radial variables turns out to be ``tied'' to the size of the basis $N$.
+As the FBS size grows, the number of nodes also increases, that leads to the improvement of the integration accuracy.
 Thus, the single parameter $N$ affects both the accuracy of the Green's function representation and the integration accuracy.